 |Fund management styles||Passively managed fund||Actively managed fund|

 |Trade||Tradable on the Singapore Stock Exchange||Only a price quote at the end of a business day|

 |Marketability||Highly liquid and trades all business day||Purchase and sale by an issuer only|

 Here are the five takeaways if you are considering investing in ABF index fund:

 - ABF Singapore bond index fund is suitable for: Conservative investors are not willing to put their money at great risks in exchange for smaller returns; Equity investors would like to rebalance their portfolios to reduce risks and desire more steady income and Beginner Investors would like to build up a portfolio gradually.

 - Bond investors should beware of interest rate risk, a borrower’s rating risk, and tracking error risk.
 The risks may cause losses to investors.

 - Compare the costs and returns from other index funds.
 They have a significant impact on the fund’s performance.
 You should know past performances are not an indicator of future performance.

 - Learn how to invest and talk to a financial advisor before investing.

 Install Loan can offer help in financing for investing.
-It provides three free loan quotes from Singapore’s top licensed moneylenders.
+It provides three free loan quotes from Singapore’s top financial institutions.
 Get ready when the time and opportunities come.
 Just click and try now.